·

 SGIP Rebate Levels

 General Market — Available to all California utility customers regardless of income or location.
 The rebate is approximately $150 per kWh of storage capacity.
-For a typical 13.5 kWh home battery, that's about $2,025 off the installation cost — roughly 15% of the total.
+For a typical 13.5 kWh home energy storage system, that's about $2,025 off the installation cost — roughly 15% of the total.

-Residential Solar and Storage Equity (RSSE) — Launched in June 2025 with $280 million in funding, this new budget offers the highest incentives in SGIP history: $1,100 per kWh for storage plus $3,100 per kW for solar.
-Combined with federal tax credits, this can make the entire solar-plus-storage system free for qualifying low-income households.
+Residential Equity and Storage (RSSE) — Launched in June 2025 with $280 million in funding, this newer budget offers some of the highest energy storage incentives in SGIP history for qualifying low-income households.
+Combined with federal tax credits, it can make a qualifying system free for those who are eligible.

 Real Numbers for Real Homeowners

-To put this in perspective: a typical home battery storage system costs between $10,000 and $15,000 installed.
-Under the Equity or Equity Resiliency categories, your SGIP rebate alone can cover $11,000 to $13,500 of that cost.
+To put this in perspective: a typical home energy storage system costs between $10,000 and $15,000 installed.
+Under the Equity or Equity Resilience categories, your SGIP rebate alone can cover $11,000 to $13,500 of that cost.
 Add in the federal Investment Tax Credit (ITC), and many homeowners pay nothing out of pocket.

 Even General Market customers benefit significantly when combining the SGIP rebate with the federal tax credit.